rh2098ta/practicalapplication2/README.md

 <img width="1000" height="688" alt="image" src="https://github.com/user-attachments/assets/83e80011-b85c-4660-a3e3-747def4a8b53" />

+In the above we can see that the price distribution for used cars is heavily skewed to the right, meaning there are a lot more low-priced cars than high-priced ones.
+Most vehicles in the cleaned dataset fall between about $5,000 and $20,000, with a long tail of more expensive cars that go well above $40,000.

 I started with linear regression as a baseline, and it was able to predict used car prices with a mean absolute error (MAE) of about $5,458 and an RMSE of about $7,290.
 That gave me a decent starting point, but the error was still high, so I moved on to a nonlinear model: Random Forest.
 After testing the model with cross-validation and doing a lightweight grid search to tune tree count, the Random Forest dropped the error to about $4,608 MAE and $6,296 RMSE.
 That means the Random Forest was around $850 more accurate per vehicle compared to linear regression, which is a meaningful difference for a dealership working with thousands of cars.